-- This objective refers to programs, projects, and activities that enrich the learning environment and the wider school community's engagement in the educative process.
-A group of teachers may collaborate on a program, project, or activity.
-Moreover, responding beyond community contexts refers to provided learning opportunities that are long-term, sustainable, and anticipatory in nature. - Education can be conducted better by focusing on community and community building and seeking ways in which community can improve student learning; one of which is by "using community to improve pedagogical, curricular, and cocurricular environments" (Bickford, D. & Wright, D., 2006).
-Here are sample activities that foster an engaged community in student learning: - Pedagogical approaches active learning activities in class use cooperative techniques; team-based projects are conducted outside class and culminate in student-led presentations; classroom visitors such as civic leaders or alumni can broaden classroom community and enrich discussion; learners meet with faculty in office spaces that are easy to find and conducive to dialogue; - Curricular approaches tutoring programs are offered for at-risk learners and learners with learning needs; learner research projects culminate in school presentations with appropriate grade/credit; - Cocurricular approaches social and cultural activities explore and build on the community's heritage and mission; learners participate in volunteer work to expand their understanding of social responsibilities and develop leadership skills; co-curricular activities involve students, faculty, and staff in shared dialogue; learners participate in experiential learning opportunities and in campus management decisions to create a sense of ownership and responsibility.
+- This objective refers to classroom and school programs, projects, and activities that enrich the learning environment and the wider school community's engagement in the educative process. - A group of teachers or even the entire school may collaborate on a classroom/school program, project, or activity. - Education can be conducted better by focusing on community and community building and seeking ways in which community can improve student learning; one of which is by "using community to improve pedagogical, curricular, and cocurricular environments" (Bickford, D. & Wright, D., 2006).
+Here are sample activities that foster an engaged community in student learning: - o Pedagogical approaches active learning activities in class use cooperative techniques; team-based projects are conducted outside class and culminate in student-led presentations; classroom visitors such as civic leaders or alumni can broaden classroom community and enrich discussion; learners meet with faculty in office spaces that are easy to find and conducive to dialogue; - Curricular approaches tutoring programs are offered for at-risk learners and learners with learning needs; learner research projects culminate in school presentations with appropriate grade/credit; - Cocurricular approaches social and cultural activities explore and build on the community's heritage and mission; learners participate in volunteer work to expand their understanding of social responsibilities and develop leadership skills; co-curricular activities involve students, faculty, and staff in shared dialogue; learners participate in experiential learning opportunities and in campus management decisions to create a sense of ownership and responsibility.